Heroes-Academy/IntroPython_Fall2016/docs/source/exercises/week4_takehome.rst

 Using the gifs with turtles requires that you have a gif file in the same folder as your python file.
 If you started a project in pycharm, it should have made you select a folder, and therefore you know where your python file is at.

-One way to find good gifs is use to `google's advanced image search <https://www.google.com/advanced_image_search?hl=en&fg=1>`_
+One way to find good gifs is use to `google's advanced image search <https://www.google.com/advanced_image_search?hl=en&fg=1>`_.
-There is a "file type" option.
+    - There is a "file type" option.
 Use it to select gif.
-I would recommend also selecting "icon" under "image size" as well.
+    - I would recommend also selecting "icon" under "image size" as well.
 Then, search for whatever you want!
-I searched for robots and I found this one.

-Note that the movement won't be shown in turtles!
+I searched for robots and I found the one below.
+Note that for animated gifs, the animation won't be shown!
 Only the first frame.

 .. image:: robot.gif